 Flying Shoes Radio Hour ~ A weekly show produced for hyper-local community radio station, WBFY ~ belfastcommunityradio.org.
 Highlighting the contra dance music we love, here in Belfast and beyond; the musicians who play it with and for others; and the dancers of all ages that it inspires.

 First Friday Music & Dance Programs ~ Celebrating the positive impacts of gathering together for participatory music and dance.
-Details on the calendar.
-BFS contra dances use the role terms lark and robin.
-Please read our Public Health Policy.
+Please read our Community Care Policy.

 All Comers Band warmup 6:00, Community Dance 6:30, Contra Dance 8:00 at the First Church in Belfast UCC.
 BFS contra dances use the role terms lark & robin.
 Details on the calendar and in the First Friday FAQ

 School Residencies ~ Participatory music and dance programs to build community among students, staff, and families in preK-12 schools.
 Details and some resources on the School Residencies page.

 Community Programming ~

 - Community-building music/dance/movement for older adults, including a collaboration with Hospice Volunteers of Waldo County and BCTV2 for “Sing Along and Tap Your Toes” ~ outdoor concerts and videos.
 More here, on the Older Adults tab.